AbdassalamAhmad/aws-bootcamp-cruddur-2023/journal/week2.md

 **Important Notes from Live Stream**:
-- Why Open telementary exist?<br>
+- Why opentelemetry exist?<br>
-All observabilty platforms has standard for sending data. then open elemerty made a standard and all platforms used it now even AWS x-rays use it now
+All observabilty platforms has standard for sending data. then opentelemetry made a standard and all platforms used it now even AWS x-rays use it now